Enoch231/Counter-Application/README.md

-# Task-Application
+# Counter-Application
-An application that allows to enter a task and add to a list
+An application that implements two counters.
+One that runs forward and one that runs backwards.